pydeep9026/pydeep9026/README.md

 youtube channel with 5k+ subscribers and i am currently learning programming and full stack web development..

-- :thinking: I’m currently open for a new `job opportunity`, this is [my resume](https://github.com/pydeep9026/pydeep9026/files/13979310/resumepradeep.pdf)
+- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/pydeep9026/pydeep9026/files/14200058/resumenew4.pdf)